 Of all the otherworldly landscapes that await you in Death Valley, Artists Palette might just be the most beautiful of all.
 This geological wonder is a colorful display of rock located halfway around the scenic Artists Drive detour on the way to Badwater Basin.

-This short guide has been prepared to provide everything you need to know for visiting, as well as provide photographic inspiration for capturing the incredible scenery you will discover.
+This short guide will explain everything you need to know about driving the Artists Drive scenic road, including the best times, photography tips, and photographic inspiration for capturing the incredible scenery you will discover.

 How to get to Artists Palette in Death Valley